-The play's cat.
-Maggie's loneliness and Brick's refusal to make her his desire, has made her hard, nervous, and bitchy.
+The "cat" in the play.
+Maggie's loneliness and Brick's refusal to make her his desire, has made her hard, nervous, and iritable.
 The woman constantly posing in the mirror, Maggie holds the audiences transfixed.
 The exhilaration of the play lies in the force of the audience's identification with its gorgeous heroine, a woman desperate in her sense of loneliness, who is made all the more beautiful in her envy, longing, and dispossession.

 The favorite son and mourned lover.
 Brick embodies an almost archetypal masculinity.
 At the same time, the Brick before us is also an obviously broken man because of his repressed homosexual desire for his dead friend Skipper.

 Brick's father.
 Affectionately dubbed by Maggie as an old-fashioned "Mississippi redneck," Daddy is a large, brash, and vulgar plantation millionaire who believes he has returned from the grave.
 Though his coming death has been quickly repressed, in some sense Daddy has confronted its possibility.
 In returning from "death's country," Daddy would force his son to face his own desire.

 Brick's mother.
 Overweight, breathless, sincere, earnest, crude, and bedecked in flashy gems, Mama is a woman embarrassingly dedicated to a man who despises her and in feeble denial of her husband's disgust.
 She considers Brick her "only son."